 “Energy access work is like social justice work,” Trimble says.
 “The people who are most affected by it are the people who are the most traditionally marginalized.
 And it isn’t really sexy the way other development questions are.
 It often shows up as a second order need.
 I think it gets less attention because it’s so fundamental—people forget it exists.”

-The Honnold Foundation member who knows Alex best is co-founder Maury, now serving as board president.
-Maury appeared on camera in Free Solo, but ended up on the cutting room floor; he was a little disappointed there wasn’t more talk of the foundation in the doc, though he understands it was chopped for time and narrative tightness.
-Alex and Maury have a close, playful relationship—Maury delights in proving Alex wrong whenever he can, but he is also tenderly impressed by his friend’s progress.
+The Honnold Foundation member who knows Alex best is co-founder Maury, now serving as president.
+Maury appeared on camera in Free Solo, but ended up on the cutting room floor; he was a little disappointed there wasn’t more talk of the foundation in the doc, though he understands it was chopped for narrative tightness.
+Alex and Maury have a playful relationship—Maury delights in proving Alex wrong whenever he can, but he is also tenderly impressed by his friend’s progress.